 A variety of lasers is based on gases as gain media.
-The laser-active entities are either single atoms or molecules, and are often used in a mixture with other substances having auxiliary functions.
-A population inversion as the prerequisite for gain via stimulated emission is in most cases achieved by pumping the gas with an electric discharge, but there are also gas lasers using a chemical reaction, optically pumped devices, and Raman lasers.
+The laser-active entities are either single atoms, ions or molecules, and are often used in a mixture with other substances having auxiliary functions.
 During operation, the gas is often in the state of a plasma, containing a significant concentration of electrically charged particles.

 Types of Gas Lasers

-- Helium–neon lasers (He–Ne lasers) often emit red light at 632.8 nm, but can also be made for other wavelengths such as 543.5 nm (green), 594.1 nm (yellow), 611.9 nm (orange), 3.39 μm, or 1.15 μm.
+- Helium–neon lasers (He–Ne lasers), first demonstrated already in 1961, often emit red light at 632.8 nm, but can also be made for other wavelengths such as 543.5 nm (green), 594.1 nm (yellow), 611.9 nm (orange), 3.39 μm, or 1.15 μm by introducing intracavity losses with appropriate spectral characteristics.
 Typical He–Ne lasers have a gas cell with a length of the order of 20 cm and generate a few milliwatts of output power in continuous-wave operation at 632.8 nm, using several watts of electrical power.
 Helium–neon lasers are often used for alignment and in interferometers, and compete with laser diodes, which are more compact and efficient.
-Some HeNe lasers serve in optical frequency standards.
+Some He–Ne lasers serve in optical frequency standards.

 - Krypton ion lasers are similar to argon ion lasers and can emit high powers at 647.1 nm and some other wavelengths.

 - Carbon dioxide lasers (CO2 lasers) use a gas mixture of CO2, helium (He), nitrogen (N2), and possibly some hydrogen (H2), water vapor, and/or xenon (Xe) for generating laser radiation mostly at 10.6 μm.
 They have wall-plug efficiencies above 10% and are suitable for output powers of multiple kilowatts with fairly high beam quality.
-They are widely used for material processing, e.g. cutting, welding and marking, but also in laser surgery.
-CO2 lasers are called molecular lasers because laser-active molecules are used.
+Some high-power CO2 lasers use a system for quickly circulating the gas (forced convection, fast flow).
+They are widely used for laser material processing, e.g. cutting, welding and marking, but also in laser surgery.

 - Nitrogen lasers are another type of pulsed ultraviolet laser, based on pure nitrogen, a nitrogen–helium mixture, and sometimes even simply air (with lower performance).
 Emission typically occurs at 337.1 nm in the form of short pulses; a self-terminating laser transition is used.
 The high gain leads to relatively efficient superluminescent emission even without a laser resonator.
 Nitrogen lasers are relatively easy to build and operate, and have been made by many hobbyists without refined laboratory equipment.